 The child will experience soreness of upper back teeth for a few hours.
 You may also notice altered speech for 1-2 days.
-It will be necessary to avoid chewing gum, hard and sticky candy, popcorn, peanuts, and other brace-destroying foods.
+Your child will need to avoid chewing gum, hard and sticky candy, popcorn, peanuts, and other brace-destroying foods.
 Thorough tooth brushing after each meal is stressed to prevent food and plaque build-up, gum infections, and cavities.

-Parents should know that a child with a newly placed crib may initially have trouble sleeping.
-The device is not painful, but it takes away a comfort that may have helped her to fall asleep.
+Parents should know that a child with a newly placed crib may have trouble sleeping at first.
+The device is not painful, but it takes away a comfort that may have helped the child fall asleep.
 Be sure to offer lots of tender loving care, words of support, and praise to provide a smooth transition.

 After crib placement, the patient is checked in 2-4 weeks, and then seen every 1-2 months until the appliance is removed.
 These visits are short, and not painful.
-In cases where hard or sticky foods have loosened the bands, re-cementation may be necessary.
-Avoidance of the offending foods should eliminate this problem.
+In cases where hard or sticky foods have loosened the bands, re-cementation may be needed.
+Avoiding the foods should stop this problem.

-Once the crib is cemented, there is nothing to adjust and no moving or removable parts.
-It is one of the simplest, yet most effective dental devices.
-Why is the crib so effective in stopping thumb sucking?
-It takes away the habit's pleasure.
+After the crib is cemented, there is nothing to adjust and no moving or removable parts.
+It is one of the simplest, yet most effective dental devices because it takes away the habit's pleasure.
 Crib wires prevent the thumb or finger from touching the gums behind the front teeth and on the roof of the mouth, turning a pleasant experience into an unpleasant one.
 With no satisfaction, the child has no incentive to continue.

 As a rule, the front tooth position is better within two weeks after crib placement.
 It takes 4-6 months for an open bite to close and the front teeth to straighten.
 The brace is left on 9-12 months, plenty of time for the habit to fade away.

 What is a good age to begin crib treatment?
 The ideal time is when upper front baby teeth become loose and before the adult teeth have pushed out.
-This usually occurs just before or after age six.
+This usually occurs just before or after age 6.
 Ending the habit allows adult teeth to have better positioning.
-Dental health is certainly important to a child's well-being, as is parental peace of mind.
-For the thumb sucking patient, the orthodontic crib provides the answer to both.

 Sucking on a thumb, finger, or blanket may be noted in preteens, teenagers, and even adults.
 The initial orthodontic treatment is the same for all, placement of a crib to break the habit.
 For teens and adults, counseling may be suggested to deal with any underlying psychological problems.